-At Velvet Cock, we believe that any serious modern sex toy company has a responsibility to create safe products.
+At Velvet Thruster, we believe that any serious modern sex toy company has a responsibility to create safe products.
 The point of sex toys is not just sexual pleasure, after all, but also sexual wellness.
 Bacterial hubs and cancer risks are not anyone’s idea of wellness.
 To minimize risks like these in our Thrusters, we chose medical-grade silicone for its velvety soft “skin.”

 It’s hard to shop for good sex toys.
 While many mainstream sex toy companies are very health and safety-conscious, the sex toy industry is quite unregulated overall.
 That leaves the responsibility of selecting safe sex toys in your hands.
 If sex toys are a part of your bedroom lifestyle, then we recommend you follow the sex toy safety tips we’ve compiled here.
 Read on for shopping tips, sanitization methods, and more!

 Because the sex toy industry is so poorly regulated, choosing the right toy is half the battle.
 With all the poorly made, cheap, and novelty toys (short answer: avoid those) out there, it can be really hard to find items worthy of joining your bedroom arsenal.
 When shopping for toys, look for answers to some of these basic safety questions.

 The safety of a penetrative sex toy has a lot to do with the material it’s made from.
 Look for body-safe materials.
 These toys, if well-made, are easy to clean and pose minimal risk.0.

 - Stainless steel (medical-grade)

 - Borosilicate glass (unpainted)

 - Jelly rubber (very porous)

 - Vinyl rubber (odorous and frequently contains phthalates),